Notalib/nativescript-accessibility-ext/README.md

 #### FontScaleObservable

 NativeScript Observable for getting the native fontScale on either platform.
-Note: For this to work properly on Android you need to add fontScale to the `android:configChanges` in your **AndroidManifest.xml**

 **Note:**
 Android: Font scale between 0.85 and 1.3 (85% -> 130%)